Sample BVI Itinerary

 DAY 5

 The island is also surrounded by striking reefs, and age-old shipwrecks, making it a popular spot for snorkelers and SCUBA divers.
-In one spot, the fishermen who harvested conch, deposit the shells in a huge pile, and is now a big attraction by boat.
+In one spot, the fishermen who harvest conch, deposit the shells in a huge pile, and is now a big attraction by boat.
 Local guides can take you there.

 DAY 6